mlanza/solomode/docs/categories.md

 *If you want to learn about or play works-in-progress prior to their appearance in the official line up, see or subscribe to the [Derby annoucement thread](./announcement-derby.md).
 Or, if you'd rather wait for nearly completed solo modes, subscribe here and you'll be notified the minute this line up starts forming.*

+*This category has not yet been [sponsored](./sponsors-guide.md).
+Should you sponsor it, your ad will appear here.*

 ---

 ## Chronobot